genixpro/hypermax/README.md

 # Introduction

 Hypermax is a power tool for optimizing algorithms.
 It builds on the powerful TPE algorithm with additional features meant to help you get to your optimal hyper parameters faster and easier.
-We all our algorithm Adaptive-TPE, and it outperforms vanilla TPE across a wide variety of different hyperparameter spaces.
+We call our algorithm Adaptive-TPE, and it outperforms vanilla TPE across a wide variety of different hyperparameter spaces.

 In addition, Hypermax automatically gives you a variety of charts and graphs based on your hyperparameter results.